MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 System package manager
 ~~~~~~~~~~~~~~~~~~~~~~

-You may found MCDR in some package repositories, AUR for example.
-However, it's **definately not recommended** to use a system package manager to install MCDR.
-Not only it has all the same problem as the system-wide pip install, it's also hard to manage the dependencies of MCDR plugins
+You may find MCDR in some system package repositories, AUR for example.
+However, it's **definitely not recommended** to use a system package manager to install MCDR.
+Not only does it have all the same problems as system-wide pip installation, but it's also hard to manage the dependencies of MCDR plugins

 Accelerate the installation
 ---------------------------